Grief Counseling in Irvine, CA & Nearby Areas | CASA Therapy

 Ongoing, guided sessions with personalized homework, where we break unhelpful cycles, strengthen connection, and practice healthier ways of relating so your relationship feels more like a true partnership.

 I’m Dama Perez, founder of CASA Therapy.
-As a grief-informed therapist, I walk alongside individuals and couples of color who are navigating the heartbreak of loss.
+As a therapist trained in Grief Education, I walk alongside individuals and couples of color who are navigating the heartbreak of loss.
 I know grief can feel isolating, especially when cultural expectations or family pressures make it harder to speak your pain.
-At CASA Therapy, I help you process loss with compassion, honor your story, and begin to move forward without erasing what you’ve loved.

 Tips & resources for coping with grief